-6. Citations and References
+Лекція No 5 Citations and References

 The University has a policy which covers all Honours students and all Masters students in relation to a reference system.
 It is important that you get your citations and references correct.
-You must always cite the source of your material; inadequate citation could leave you open to the suspicion of plagiarism supplies the details which will enable the reader to follow up that citation.
-The University employs the Harvard System of referencing.
-If you refer to the work of an author in your text then it should be cited as, for example,
+You must always cite the source of your material; inadequate citation could leave you open to the suspicion of plagiarism

-6.1.
+5.1.
 Within text citation.

 This is where any formal mention that you make in your dissertation to something written by someone else.
-Every citation must be supported by a reference which or
+Every citation must be supported by a reference which supplies the details which will enable the reader to follow up that citation.
+The University employs the Harvard System of referencing.
+If you refer to the work of an author in your text then it should be cited as, for example e,Smith (1997) states that the shoe size of an individual is a function of three criteria.

-Smith (1997) states that the shoe size of an individual is a function of three criteria.
+or